2025 Down county football team season

 The following is a summary of Down county football team's 2025 season.

 Competitions

-Down competed in the National Football League Division 2, the Ulster Championship the All Ireland Senior Football Championship during the 2025 season.
+Down competed in the National Football League Division 2, the Ulster Championship and the All-Ireland Senior Football Championship during the 2025 season.
 On 7 September it was announced that the McKenna Cup would not take place in 2025.

 National Football League Division 2

 Official fixtures for the 2025 National League were announced on 5 December 2024.